reactjs/react.dev/src/content/learn/referencing-values-with-refs.md

 Because the `count` value is displayed, it makes sense to use a state value for it.
 When the counter's value is set with `setCount()`, React re-renders the Component and the screen updates to reflect the new count.

-If you tried to implement this with a ref, React would never re-render the component, so you'd never see the count change!
+If you tried to implement this with a ref, React would never re-render the Component, so you'd never see the count change!
 See how clicking this button **does not update its text**:

 <Sandpack>